CRC Equity, Diversity, and Inclusion Action Plan

 Accessibility for Ontarians with Disabilities Act (AODA) Office: This Office promotes accessible spaces and communications on U of T’s three campuses, and engages in outreach and training activities across the University, including the mandatory AODA training required for all employees.
 The AODA Office provides faculty members and staff with training in Accessible Customer Service and resources on accessible teaching and communications, and it has developed recruitment and accommodation supports for applicants and employees with disabilities.

-Dedicated central funds for the hiring of new faculty from under-represented groups: The Vice-President and Provost has offered academic divisions dedicated funding for the hiring of new faculty members from under-represented groups.
+Dedicated central funds for the hiring of new faculty from under-represented groups: The Vice-President & Provost has offered academic divisions dedicated funding for the hiring of new faculty members from under-represented groups.
 Thirty new faculty members were hired under this initiative in 2015–16 and 2016–17.
-In 2017–18, significant additional funding has been offered to divisions for the hiring of new Black and Indigenous faculty members, who remain the least represented groups within the Canadian academy.
+In 2017–18, significant additional funding was offered to divisions for the hiring of new Black and Indigenous faculty members, who remain the least represented groups within the Canadian academy; this fund included an allocation for the hiring of 20 new Indigenous faculty members and 20 Indigenous staff members.
+The Vice-President & Provost continues to prioritize this initiative, and in the 2019–2020 academic year an additional 20 faculty positions have been allocated to the hiring of scholars who identify as Black or Indigenous.
+From July 2017 to July 2019, an additional 18 Indigenous and 12 Black faculty member hires have been supported through this program.

-Institutional Strategic Research Plan: The University has finalized its new Institutional Strategic Research Plan, which specifically identifies “fostering equity, diversity and inclusion” as one of five Strategic Objectives to support and advance the U of T community’s leadership in research and innovation.
-Specific actions to work towards this objective will be developed by the Equity and Diversity in Research and Innovation Working Group.
+Institutional Strategic Research Plan: The University’s current Institutional Strategic Research Plan, 2018–2023, specifically identifies “fostering equity, diversity and inclusion” as one of five Strategic Objectives to support and advance the U of T community’s leadership in research and innovation.
+Specific actions to work towards this objective have been recommended by the Equity and Diversity in Research and Innovation Working Group.

 Current initiatives led by the University’s academic divisions include the following: